Smart Contracts – Pros and cons for the building relationships

 The idea of a programmable contract

-Undoubtedly, the concept of smart contracts is the next step in relationships between people, companies, etc and their values.
-Because, now you not only assure conditions under which you are obliged to do certain actions but initially determine actions that will definitely be done by the program, in case these conditions met.
+Undoubtedly, the concept of smart contracts is the next step in relationships between people, companies, etc, and their values.
+Because, now you not only assure conditions under which you are obliged to do certain actions but initially determine actions that will definitely be done by the program, in case these conditions are met.

 Smart Contracts vs Traditional Contracts

 You may be surprised, but this can definitely be called an issue when we speak of traditional contracts.
 Their language is complicated.
 You may think: “Not as difficult as the programming one.”
 It’s true, but we’re considering it from a bit different angle.
 We’re speaking about the approach in general… In order to draw up a contract, you need a lawyer, who will very accurately specify the conditions.
-Even if he did it in a supremely correct way, in case of some legal proceedings the chances of winning a court case (even if the truth is on your side) commonly relies upon the lawyer’s professionalism.
-Which in itself proves that the way traditional contracts are constituted can very often be unclear.
+Even if he did it in a supremely correct way, in the case of some legal proceedings the chances of winning a court case (even if the truth is on your side) commonly rely upon the lawyer’s professionalism.
+This in itself proves that the way traditional contracts are constituted can very often be unclear.

 Smart Contracts are programmable.
 In this way, you no longer need a lawyer, but a developer.
 So, is it good or bad?
 As to the complexity, the program code is much less understandable for the regular person than the juridical.
 However, you have less uncertainty when you deal with the program code.
 In addition to that, before putting a smart contract into action it is being intensely tested.
 You cannot test a paper contract, but only draw it up and hope that your lawyer is professional enough.
 Of course, there is no way around bugs, so the professionalism of developers who work out your smart contract is of equal importance with that of lawyers who deal with the paper contract.
 So, there’s no black and white here.